The Centre conducts and disseminates research on effective programs and policies for vulnerable children and youth and their families.

 In accord with the university regulations for Research Centres at McGill, the following by-laws describe the governance structure for the Centre for Research on Children and Families:

-The CRCF, is home to cutting-edge research on effective programs and policies concerning youth and family services and a hub that brings together passionate and committed researchers, students and staff.
-Currently, the centre hosts a thriving academic community with 31 faculty members who run 31 national and international projects, and provides training to 5 postdoctoral fellows, 40 graduate and non-graduate students, and 13 associate members.
+The CRCF, is home to cutting-edge research on effective programs and policies concerning youth and family services.
+It offers a unique platform for developing local, national, and international collaboration in academic and non-academic milieus.
+The Centre also acts as a hub that brings together passionate and committed researchers, and students.
+Between May 2018 and April 2019, the Centre supported a thriving academic community with 35 faculty members who ran 30 national and international projects and provided training to 7 postdoctoral fellows, 42 graduate and non-graduate students, and 17 associate members.
 The Centre can also count on 4 outstanding staff members that bring invaluable support to the Centre’s activities.

-Indeed, what makes the CRCF so unique is the members’ deep involvement and unceasing collaboration with practice and policy milieus allowing the research to make a true impact for children and families who live in vulnerable contexts.
-Based on sustained collaborations, Centre researchers have continued working with many local service providers with which we have established fruitful partnerships over the years:
+Indeed, what makes the CRCF so unique is the members’ deep involvement and unceasing collaboration with practice and policy settings allowing the research to make a true impact for children and families who live in vulnerable contexts.
+Based on sustained collaborations, Centre researchers have continued working with many service providers with which we have established fruitful partnerships over the years including:

-Old Brewery Mission, Miriam Home, Ometz Agency, Kahnawake Shakotiia'takenhas Community Services, Montreal City Mission, Agape Por Colombia, the African Canadian Development & Prevention Network, La Fondation du Dr. Julien, the Native Women’s Shelter and Native Friendship Centre of Montreal, le Centre de recherche interdisciplinaire en readaptation du Montréal, Step-by-Step Child and Family Centre in Kahnawake, the Love of Reading Foundation, the Ste-Justine and Montreal Children’s Hospitals, and numerous Quebec Child Protection agencies including CIUSSS Ouest de l’ile de Montreal, CISSS Chaudière-Appalaches, CISSS de l’Abitibi-Témiscamingue, CISSS de l’Outaouais, CISSS de Lanaudière, CISSS de Laval, CISSS de l’Estrie, CISSS des Laurentides, CISSS du Bas-Saint- Laurent, CISSS du Saguenay-Lac-Saint-Jean CISSS Gaspésie/Les Îles, CISSS Montérégie, CIUSSS Capitale-Nationale, CIUSSS de la Mauricie et du Centre-du-Québec, CIUSSS du Centre-sud-de-l’ile-de- Montréal and Centre de protection et de réadaptation de la Côte-Nord; with provincial organizations including the Ministry of Health and Social Services, the Institut national d’excellence en santé et en services sociaux, Ontario Association of Children’s Aids Societies, and the First Nations Health and Social Services Commission of Quebec and Labrador; with various First Nations communities and social service agencies across Canada such as Pinaymootang First Nation and the Saskatchewan First Nations Community and Family Institute of Manitoba; and with national organizations ranging from Public Health Agency of Canada, the Assembly of First Nations, Aboriginal Affairs and Northern Development Canada, the First Nations Child and Family Caring Society and the Mental Health Commission of Canada.
+Local agencies: Old Brewery Mission, Miriam Home, Ometz Agency, Kahnawake Shakotiia'takenhas Community Services, Montreal City Mission, Agape Por Colombia, the African Canadian Development & Prevention Network, La Fondation du Dr. Julien, the Native Women’s Shelter and Native Friendship Centre of Montreal, le Centre de recherche interdisciplinaire en readaptation du Montréal, Step-by-Step Child and Family Centre in Kahnawake, the Love of Reading Foundation, the Ste-Justine and Montreal Children’s Hospitals, Lester B. Pearson School Board (LBPSB), Boscoville, English Montreal School Board, the LBPSB Centre of Excellence in Mental Health, the Western Quebec Public School Board, the Ottawa-Carleton Public School Board.
+Quebec Child Protection agencies: CIUSSS Ouest de l’ile de Montreal, CISSS Chaudière-Appalaches, CISSS de l’Abitibi-Témiscamingue, CISSS de l’Outaouais, CISSS de Lanaudière, CISSS de Laval, CISSS de l’Estrie, CISSS des Laurentides, CISSS Bas-St-Laurent, CISSS du Saguenay-Lac-Saint-Jean CISSS Gaspésie/Les Îles, CISSS Montérégie, CIUSSS Capitale-Nationale, CIUSSS de la Mauricie et du Centre-du-Québec, CIUSSS du Centre-sud-de-l’ile-de- Montréal and Centre de protection et de réadaptation de la Côte-Nord.
+Provincial organizations: the Ministry of Health and Social Services, the Institut national d’excellence en santé et en services sociaux, Ontario Association of Children’s Aids Societies, and the First Nations Health and Social Services Commission of Quebec and Labrador.
+First Nations communities and social service agencies: Pinaymootang First Nation and the Saskatchewan First Nations Community, Family Institute of Manitoba, Kitigan Zibi First Nation School.
+National organizations: Public Health Agency of Canada, the Assembly of First Nations, Aboriginal Affairs and Northern Development Canada, the First Nations Child and Family Caring Society, the Mental Health Commission of Canada.

-The Centre’s dissemination and knowledge mobilization activities include a monthly research seminar series, a monthly child welfare journal club and an indigenous child welfare research group as well as a range of research training workshops.
+The Centre’s dissemination and knowledge mobilization activities include a monthly research seminar series, two monthly journal clubs and an indigenous child welfare research group as well as research training workshops.
 The Centre’s reach across Canada and internationally is supported by the Canadian Child Welfare Research Portal (cwrp.ca), Canada’s most extensive child welfare research and policy clearinghouse.
-Centre members published 73 articles in peer reviewed journals, 4 books, 19 book chapters and 28 reports and other publications from May 2017 to April 2018.
+Centre members published 87 articles in peer reviewed journals, 2 books, 32 book chapters and 40 reports and other publications from May 2018 to April 2019.

 Follow these links for the full versions of the: